 2. Red 40 (Allura Red)

 Red 40 is known as a safer replacement for Red 3 (Erythrosine), but its safety is questionable.
 Red 40 may contain aluminum and other metals.
 Studies have shown that it is carcinogenic and linked to general organ toxicity.
-Children are especially sensitive to Red 40, with some displaying aggressive
+Children are especially sensitive to Red 40, with some displaying aggressive behavior, temper tantrums, and uncontrollable crying.

 A high intake of Red 40 has also shown to cause migraines, upset stomach, nervousness, jitteriness and inability to concentrate in both adults and children alike.
 Many children’s tonics and liquid medications are infused with Red 40 that can also damage the DNA.1 Red 40 is usually found in beverages, bakery goods, dessert powders, candies, cereals, foods, drugs, and cosmetics.